 The Title Page must include your name, your supervisor, or co-supervisors' name/title, and the Joint Committee Chair name/title.
 There may be specific MIT department names that are also necessary.
 Check with your MIT department for additional names.
-Samples of thesis title pages are currently being updated and will be included in Appendices of the next version of this document.
+Samples of thesis title pages can be found here.
 Engineering students may have specific MIT department names to include - check with your MIT engineering department.